dgraph-io/dgraph/wiki/content/query-language/index.md

 ### Upsert directive

-Predicates can specify the `@upsert` directive if you want to do upsert operations against it.
-If the `@upsert` directive is specified then the index key for the predicate would be checked for conflict while committing a transaction, which would allow upserts.
+Predicates can specify the `@upsert` directive in the schema if you want to do upsert operations against it.
+If the `@upsert` directive is specified then the index key for the predicate would be checked for conflict while committing a transaction.
+The `@upsert` directive helps enforce uniqueness constraints when running concurrent upserts.

 This is how you specify the upsert directive for a predicate.
-This replaces the `IgnoreIndexConflict` field which was part of the mutation object in previous releases.
 ```
 email: string @index(exact) @upsert .
 ```

+{{% notice "note" %}}
+This replaces the `IgnoreIndexConflict` field which was part of the mutation object in previous releases.
+{{% /notice %}}

 ### RDF Types